maxviazov/Spring-Frameworks-/Spring-Framework-Versions.md

 # Supported Versions

+- 6.2.x is the next planned feature branch (November 2024).
 - 6.1.x is the upcoming feature branch (November 2023).
 - 6.0.x is the main production line as of November 2022.
 This new generation of the framework comes with a JDK 17 and Jakarta EE 9 baseline.
 - 5.3.x is the final feature branch of the 5th generation, with long-term support provided on JDK 8, JDK 11, JDK 17 and the Java EE 8 level.